W. Ralph Eubanks

-W. Ralph Eubanks (born June 25, 1957) is an American author, journalist, professor, public speaker, and business executive.
+Warren Ralph Eubanks Jr. (born June 25, 1957) is an American author, essayist, journalist, professor, and public speaker.
+His work focuses on race, identity, and the culture and literature of the American South.
 As of May 2021, he was a Radcliffe Institute fellow at Harvard University.

 From 1995 until May 2013 he was the Director of Publishing of the Library of Congress in Washington, D.C.
-In June 2013 he became the editor of the Virginia Quarterly Review at the University of Virginia.
+In June 2013, he became the editor of the Virginia Quarterly Review at the University of Virginia.
 He has served as an advisor and adjunct professor on staff at the University of Virginia and George Mason University.

-In 2007, he was honored with a Guggenheim Fellowship, in recognition of his published memoir, Ever Is a Long Time: A Journey Into Mississippi's Dark Past, which Washington Post literary critic Jonathan Yardley named as one of the best nonfiction books of 2003.
+In 2007, he was honored with a Guggenheim Fellowship, in recognition of his published memoir, Ever Is a Long Time: A Journey Into Mississippi's Dark Past, which The Washington Post book reviewer Jonathan Yardley named as one of the best nonfiction books of 2003.

 Early life and education

-Warren Ralph Eubanks Jr. was born on June 25, 1957 in Mount Olive, Mississippi.
+Warren Ralph Eubanks Jr. was born on June 25, 1957, in Mount Olive, Mississippi.
 He is the son of Warren Ralph Eubanks Sr. and Lucille (née Richardson) Eubanks.
 He graduated in 1974 from Mount Olive High School.
 Following high school, he enrolled at the University of Mississippi, earning a Bachelor's degree in English and Psychology.
 During his senior year, he served as the President of the Sigma Tau Delta collegiate honor society, which focused on the study of English and Literature.
 In 1978, he moved to Ann Arbor, Michigan, where he enrolled at the University of Michigan, graduating in 1979, with a Master's degree in English Language and Literature.

 Career

 Publishing

 In 1980, following completion of his master's degree, Eubanks began his career in publishing, working with the American Geophysical Union as a copy editor.
 He remained with the organization through 1984.
 In 1989, he began serving on the editorial staff of Hemisphere Publishing, where he remained for two years.
 As Managing Editor, he oversaw the production of over 75 books and scholarly journals.
 In 1990, he began working with the American Psychological Association, where he served as the Director of Book Publishing for five years.
 In 1995, he joined the staff of the Library of Congress as the Director of Publishing.

 In May 2013 he was announced as the new editor of the Virginia Quarterly Review.
 Eubanks left VQR in February 2015, after editing six print issues, when he was told that his contract would not be renewed.
-Ron Charles, editor of The Washington Post's Book World, had praised VQR's "refreshing range of voices" under Eubanks's leadership in a January 5, 2015 article.
+Ron Charles, editor of The Washington Post's Book World, had praised VQR's "refreshing range of voices" under Eubanks's leadership in a January 5, 2015, article.
 A January 9, 2015 article in The Chronicle of Higher Education noted that Eubanks's departure "may provide lessons about how, and even whether, universities should manage their sponsorship of literary journals."